Ryan-AW/fll/README.md

 **warning**
-This program must be run as a bash source file otherwise it will not be able to change the user's directory.
+This program must be run as a source file otherwise it will not be able to change the user's directory.
 Add this line to your ~/.bashrc file:
 ``` console
 alias fll='source /path/to/the/script/fll.sh'